dmnfarrell/pandastable/doc/source/dataexplore.rst

 String operations
 -----------------

 Accessed by right clicking on the column header menu.
-String operations can be carried out on any column as long as they are object data types and not float or integers.
-You can change the column type in the context menu if needed.
+String operations can be carried out on any column as long as they are object data types and not pure numbers.

 The following string methods are supported: